 Cover Letter: The manuscript must be accompanied by a cover letter prepared by the corresponding author on behalf of all authors.
 The letter should indicate the basic findings of the work and their significance.
 The letter should also include a statement affirming that all authors concur with the submission and that the material submitted for publication has not been published previously or is not under consideration for publication elsewhere.
 The cover letter should be submitted in PDF format.
 For example of Cover Letter, please visit: (Download Centre)

-Copyright: Before a manuscript is accepted for publication in Intractable & Rare Diseases Research, the transfer of copyright is necessary.
+Copyright: When a manuscript is accepted for publication in Intractable & Rare Diseases Research, the transfer of copyright is necessary.
 A JOURNAL PUBLISHING AGREEMENT (JPA) form will be e-mailed to the authors by the Editorial Office and must be returned by the authors as a scan.
 Only forms with a hand-written signature are accepted.
 This copyright will ensure the widest possible dissemination of information.
 Please note that your manuscript will not proceed to the next step in publication until the JPA Form is received.
 In addition, if excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.

 Suggested Reviewers: A list of up to 3 reviewers who are qualified to assess the scientific merit of the study is welcomed.
 Reviewer information including names, affiliations, addresses, and e-mail should be provided at the same time the manuscript is submitted online.
 Please do not suggest reviewers with known conflicts of interest, including participants or anyone with a stake in the proposed research; anyone from the same institution; former students, advisors, or research collaborators (within the last three years); or close personal contacts.
 Please note that the Editor-in-Chief may accept one or more of the proposed reviewers or may request a review by other qualified persons.